Skip to main content

 How does the tobacco industry use racist tactics?

 The tobacco industry strategically and aggressively targeted the Black community for decades, especially with menthol cigarettes.
-These tactics include placing more advertising in predominantly Black neighborhoods and in publications that are popular with Black audiences, as well as appropriating culture in marketing, including sponsoring events such as jazz and hip-hop festivals.
-Most discriminatory is the fact that menthol cigarettes are cheaper in the black community compared to other communities (Henriksen et al., 2011; Seidenberg et al.,2010)
+These tactics include placing more advertising in predominantly Black neighborhoods and in publications that are popular with Black audiences, as well as appropriating culture in marketing and sponsoring events such as jazz and hip-hop festivals.

 These tactics have devastating consequences.
-African Americans have higher death rates from tobacco-related causes compared to other racial and ethnic groups – with more than 39,000 dying from tobacco-related cancers each year.[vi]
-The health consequences are especially severe now as COVID-19, which is also disproportionately affecting Black Americans,[vii] can carry greater risk of severe illness for tobacco users.[viii]
+Black Americans have higher death rates from tobacco-related diseases compared to other racial and ethnic groups – with more than 39,000 dying from tobacco-related cancers each year between 2004 and 2013.

 How is tobacco use an environmental issue?